Insights

 At Tiga, our primary goal is to develop software and the best solutions for ensuring seamless and efficient data flow across all levels of healthcare to ensure optimal healthcare and streamlined operations.

-In order to make this happen, we conduct an inventory of all existing systems, including their technologies and functionalities.
-We also adopt international standards like HL7 organization and FHIR as well and ensure all data comply with these standards for seamless exchange.
+We inventory all existing systems, including their technologies and functionalities, to make this happen.
+We adopt international standards like HL7 organization and FHIR and ensure all data comply with these standards for seamless exchange.

 Besides, we understand the data structures of each participating system and find and fix discrepancies or errors that can be corrected before full-scale implementation, which is clinic data management.
 Interoperability is crucial in modern healthcare.